In the film Brooklyn, due to a turn of events, Eilis unexpectly finds herself back in her backwater Irish home town.

 In lots of ways my life must sound enviable, I can do what I like, I can spend my time and money on what I like, yet I have this gnawing feeling that something isn’t right.

 That rather I should be putting my resources into caring for my children.

 But my children don’t exist.

-Yet turning 40 seems to be a marker for me in realising that things may not work out that way.
+Yet turning 40 seems to be a marker for me in realising that things may not work out as planned.

-This isn’t a ‘poor me’ post but rather I wanted to give an honest context to my message.
+I’m not sharing this as a ‘poor me’ self pitying post.
+Rather I share to give an honest context to my message.

 I used to tell myself different stories about why I was single.